This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Differences in Use of Veterans Health Administration and Non-VHA Hospitals by Rural and Urban Veterans After Access Expansions

 Presents a study on rural and urban differences in acute inpatient care utilization in Veterans Health Administration (VHA) and non-VHA hospitals following expansions to the Veterans Choice Act.
-Breaks down data by patient characteristics, such as age, gender, and race, among others.
+Breaks down data by patient characteristics, such as age, sex, and race, among others.

 Author(s): Matthew P. Dizon, Kenneth W. Kizer, Michael K. Ong, et al.